ChristyHiii/Five-colourLegend/README.md

 The colours selected for this project are from: Pantone Colour System, Ral Colour System, and NCS.
 And we also referred to bird, insect, plant guides and mineralogical maps.
 We used ai to help organise the data.

-3. Run the simulation:
+### 3. Run the simulation

 ```bash
 python Five-colourLegend.py
 ```

-4. Rotate, zoom, and explore the evolving 3D point cloud visualisation.
+### 4. Rotate, zoom, and explore the evolving 3D point cloud visualisation.

 ---